Featured Alumni - Mary J. Goodwin, Esq. ‘06

 "I recently served on the executive board of the New York Urban League Young Professionals as the Chair of Civics & Economics, where I was responsible for creating professional development programming and outreach opportunities in the areas of civic education and engagement, and wealth creation and management.
 I currently serve on the National Urban League Young Professionals Programs Committee, which develops programs for all affiliate chapters throughout the United States.

 "Since I was a little girl, I felt it my duty to give a voice to the voiceless.
 I wanted to be an attorney, educator and restaurant owner.
 I've accomplished the attorney bit, but I'd still like to work in higher education in an advisory capacity, and I plan on having that restaurant/food truck one day!

-"While at St. Joseph's College, I was a member of the student government and served as a student ambassador for the Office of Admissions.
+"While at St. Joseph's University, I was a member of the student government and served as a student ambassador for the Office of Admissions.
 I also founded the Student Legal Society, a student-run organization that was created to assist students with the law school application process and educate them on the many facets of our legal system.

 Who has been the biggest influence on your life and why?

 "My mother has been the biggest influence in my life.
 I am brave, confident, and loving because of her example."

 If you had to give one reason for a student to choose St. Joseph's University, what would it be?

 Aside from earning a degree and getting a job, what did you hope to get out of your time at SJC?

 "I wanted to be challenged and encounter new experiences."